Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 export default createUserDto;
 ```

 Firstly, we will define the validation schema class `CreateUserDto`.
 We use decorators to define validation rules for each field.
-For more details on available decorators, refer to the `class-validator` package documentation [here](https://www.npmjs.com/package/class-validator).
+For more details on available decorators, refer to the `class-validator` package documentation <a href="https://www.npmjs.com/package/class-validator" target="_blank" rel="noopener noreferrer">here</a>.

 You might notice that this function looks very similar to the routes functions.
 We use the `defineEventHandler` handler and read the event body same as we do in the `create-user.post.ts` route.
 To give you context, this is a middleware that we will add to the existing `create-user.post.ts` function to handle validation for each request.
 If the body data does not follow the rule, it will return a 400 error with an explanation of the error.